raeslab/QMP-Microbiome-CRC-confounders/README.md

 1. Create a script, such as `scripts/exploratory_analysis.R`, and load the necessary libraries.
 2. Read the filtered ASV files for each sequencing batch from the `data/processed_data/Filtered_ASVs/` directory.
-3. Conduct exploratory analyses such as alpha diversity, beta diversity, and taxonomic composition.
-4. Generate quality control plots and summary statistics to assess the data quality and identify potential issues.
-5. Save the exploratory analysis results and quality control plots in appropriate directories, such as `results/exploratory_analysis/` and `results/quality_control/`.

 ## 5. Quantitative Microbiome Profiling (QMP) at ASV level